edgedb/edgedb/README.md

 <div align="center">
   <h2>What is EdgeDB?</h2>
   <p style="">
-    EdgeDB is a new kind of database that
+    EdgeDB is a new kind of database
-    <br/>takes the best parts of relational
+    <br/>that takes the best parts of relational
-    <br/>databases, graph databases, and
+    <br/>databases, graph databases, and ORMs.
-    <br/>ORMs.
-We call it a graph-relational
+    <br/>We call it a graph-relational
     <br/>database.
     </p>
 </div>